 The duration of the grace period is defined by the license type.

 Expiration Grace Period

 You must update the license before the end of the grace period.
-If you do not update the license, after the grace period VAO will stop processing of failover plans, VMs and lab groups.
-Failover plan testing will be disabled as well.
+If you do not update the license, after the grace period VAO will stop processing of plans, VMs and lab groups.
+Failover and restore plan testing will be disabled as well.

-To learn how to update Veeam Availability Orchestrator license, see Installing License.
+To learn how to update Veeam Availability Orchestrator license, see Updating License.